marklogic-community/mlphp/README.txt

 ## Set Up MLPHP

-1. Put the mlphp directory inside your PHP-enabled server's web directory.
-You can then access the files, for example, like this:
+1. The main MLPHP directory (it contains an 'api' subdirectory among other things) should be named 'mlphp'.
+Rename it if necessary and put it inside your PHP-enabled server's web directory.
+You can then access the files like
+   this:

    http://localhost/~user/mlphp/

+   (Change the host and path information to reflect your server setup.)

-   If PHP is working, you should be able to access that URL and see the MLPHP home page.
-The applications linked to from that page will not work correctly until you complete the steps that follow.
+   If PHP is working, you should see the MLPHP home page at that URL.
+The applications linked to from the home page will not work correctly until you complete the steps that follow.

 2. Start your MarkLogic 6 server.
 In the MarkLogic Admin interface (http://localhost:8001), set up two REST users: